Updated on Jan 6, 2026 10:37 IST

 Food Technology Syllabus

 Subjects in Food Technology classes usually depend on the level of the course a student is pursuing.
 Given below is an overview of the subjects that are taught in various Food Science courses offered at different universities and colleges.
-This section throws light on the semester-wise subjects taught in Food Technology courses at the UG, PG, diploma, and doctorate levels.
+This section contains the semester-wise Food Technology courses syllabus at the UG, PG, diploma, and doctorate levels.

 B Tech Food Technology Syllabus

-Students may go through the general B Tech Food Technology syllabus below:
+You can go through the general B Tech Food Technology syllabus below.

 Applied Physics